CloudGlance - Document Intelligence Platform

 A predictable way to initiate AI-powered work without breaking context.

-Rather than navigating away to separate screens, task initiation happens within a contained flow that guides users through a clear, repeatable sequence - selecting the task type, reviewing inputs, and confirming execution.
+Starting a task follows a consistent, modal-based workflow designed to keep users focused on their current context.
+Instead of navigating away to separate screens, task initiation happens within a contained flow that guides users through a clear, repeatable sequence: selecting the task type, reviewing inputs, and confirming execution.

 The workflow adapts to where the action is initiated: